 Sam's Club

-As the primary designer, I redesigned how Sam's Club communicates with its members — spanning in-app messaging, a community portal, marketing workflows, and personalization.
+As the primary designer, I redesigned how Sam's Club communicates with its members — spanning in-app messaging, a community portal, and marketing automation.

 Role: Primary designer, end to end